Principles of Trauma Informed Practice

 As service providers we are increasingly aware that surviving traumatic events is more common than previously realised or accepted.
 There is now a large evidence-base that surviving traumatic events can have a substantial impact on a person’s life, including increasing the risk of poorer physical and mental health, as well as social, educational and criminal justice outcomes.
-As a result, individuals who have been impacted by trauma tend to have greater difficult accessing and meaningfully engaging with services; further compounding inequality and adversity.
+As a result, individuals who have been impacted by trauma tend to have greater difficulty accessing and meaningfully engaging with services; further compounding inequality and adversity.

 This course allows delegates to consider and better understand the impact of the trauma experiences prevalent in those who use Salvation Army services.
 Delegates are provided with evidence-based information on the prevalence and impact of trauma on services users; allowing staff to consider how to safely and compassionately support service users with trauma histories, within their role and service setting.